 Whenever a student arrives late to school he/she must report to the Main Office.
-Students who arrive at school after 8:00 a.m. will be marked "tardy".
+Students who arrive at school after 8:20 a.m. will be marked "tardy".
 We encourage all students to be punctual as arriving late to school disrupts the learning process.

 After the fifth tardy, a notification letter will be sent to parents/guardians and the administration.
-After the sixth tardy, a student in grade 6 - 8 will be assigned an office detention.
+After the sixth tardy, the student will be assigned a lunch or recess detention.